 Augmented Reality apps are available for a diverse audience.
 They require neither special equipment nor special skills.
 People need only install an Augmented Reality app on their smartphones and follow the instructions (remember KIS): Keep Instructions Simple!)
 Users can enjoy new experiences sharing AR fun with their friends.

 Millions of users have nodded their approval of Augmented Reality apps by downloading, launching and rating them on app stores.
 It is unlikely that a non-contested list of the best Augmented Reality apps will ever surface: it is impossible to directly compare apps from different industries, but everyone can recognize distinctive features of a “a best Augmented Reality app”.
 Those apps have greatly improved user experience and influenced the way people make an activity their own.

-Eventually, the app gained in popularity providing a marketplace for tattoo artists and their potential clients.
-Tattoo artists promote their sketches.
-When a user likes a sketch, he or she can buy the sketch from the artists.
+The app provides a marketplace for tattoo artists and their potential clients.
+Tattoo artists promote their sketches: when a user likes a sketch, he or she can buy the sketch from the artist.

 Considered one of the best apps in 2017, a Lithuania-based startup offers a solution for those who cannot draw but want to learn.

 SketchAR app provides step-by-step instructions via a smartphone screen for those who seek a quick start into drawing.
 The user sees a sketch on the screen and copies it onto paper.
 The AR image disappears, but the drawing remains.
 The user can add additional details to the picture until it is done.

 The app is compatible with different smartphones, but works best on ARKit, Google Tango devices and Microsoft Hololens because of its technical sophistication.

 AR Runner is a freemium running game for non-gamers from a Toronto-based development team, Semidome.

 Users must activate checkpoints then run through those checkpoints as fast as they can, trying to beat world records.
 Competition against the whole world makes the game even more fun.